vivekghanchi/VRApartment/README.md

 # VRApartment
-This is a VR Apartment specially developed for cardboard
+This is a Virtual Reality  Apartment specially developed for Google Carboard.

 ## Technology Stack
 - Unity